giacomopiccinini/ImageProcessing/README.md

 Given two masks, mask_1 and mask_2, for each point in mask_1 the algorithm returns the coordinates of the k elements of mask_2 which are closest to it, using a Manhattan distance.
 Crucially, this algorithm is optimised, as "for" loops are avoided and NumPy broadcasting preferred.

+## MaskContour

+This algorithm retrieves the contour (boundary) of a ROI using jump in gradients.

 ## EdgeDetection

 This algorithm is useful for detecting edges in images.
 It is definitely not my original work, but it is nonetheless useful to have it written down somewhere.
 Notice: the Gaussian blur pre-processing is a recommended step for removing noise and thus improving the overall efficiency.
 Thresholds for canny edge detection should be set depending on the case at hand.